 Upon its receipt, your Second Level Appeal will be reviewed in accordance with the terms and provisions of the Plans and the guidelines of the EBAC.
-Appointed officers of American Eagle Airlines, Inc. are on the EBAC.
+Appointed officers of Envoy are on the EBAC.
 In some cases, the EBAC designates another official to determine the outcome of the appeal.
-Your case, including evidence you submit and a report from the claims processor or benefit administrator, if appropriate, will be reviewed by the EBAC or its designee(s).
+Your case, including evidence you submit and a report from the claims processor or benefit administrator, or the Benefits Service Center, if appropriate, will be reviewed by the EBAC or its designee(s).